girlrilaz/my_project_builder/README.md

 ## Getting Started

-To get started, first clone the this repository to your machine.
+To get started, first clone the this repository to your machine. (see [docs] https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository for help on this)

+## Create and activate virtual environment

+Creating virtual environment to ensure reproducability of this project.

 ### OPTION 1: Set up a Python virtual environment with Makefile in your CLI